Digital-Satellite-Club/PacSatAFSKBoard/BoardInfo.md

   inductor, then the 240ohm resistor, and the 0.1uF capacitor from above the inductor to ground.

-* C117 has been changed to a 68pF capacitor, I believe.

 * Change the L match on the PA input to a 47pf capacitor and a 15nH inductor.
 This seems to work ok, though per simulation it has more loss than the two inductor L match.
 This does make TX\_PA\_DRV